rvalentini/fix.core/README.md

 TODO include clojar tag
 TODO (10) write nice README
      ;TODO which features?
-     ;TODO how to use (require etc) with examples ;TODO warning for Regex delimiters
+     ;DONE how to use (require etc) with examples ;DONE warning for Regex delimiters
      ;TODO basic insights about FIX nested possibilities TODO (11) publish on Clojars

-; component :content :attrs -> always "No..." of type NUMINGROUP == first field in group ; component :content :content is array of all repeated fields -> multiple of NUMINGROUP

-; message > component > group -> group never directly part of message
-; component > group > component -> groups can contain components

-; components and fields can have the same name "DerivativeSecurityXML"

-; component definitions don't have "required" within top-level attrs -> only the usages have

 ## Features